Holly Hardy – Associate Postgraduate Dean; Bristol, North Somerset and South Glos (BNSSG)

 Jasmin Krischer – Training Programme Director

-I have joined the team working mainly with the ST3 trainees and am also an appraiser and salaried GP.
-Throughout my career, I’ve been involved in teaching in one form or another and have always found it a great way to keep on my toes and stay refreshed !
-I’m a good person to talk to about career choices as I’ve done a lot of different jobs, from locum to GP partner, from working in Sudan and East Timor for MSF to combining general practice with assistantships in Dermatology and Paediatrics.
+I have been a TPD for several years and am currently working with the ST3 trainee team.
+I am also an appraiser, GP Mentor and run the charity ‘HappyMaps’ UK.
+I’ve been involved in teaching in one form or another throughout my career and have always found it a great way to keep me on my toes and stay refreshed!
+I started out in Paediatrics but have ended up in general practice and have not regretted the move.
+I’ve been a GP trainer in the past and have taught medical students.
+I’m a good person to talk to about career choices as I’ve done a lot of different jobs; I’ve been a salaried GP, locum and GP partner, have worked in Sudan and East Timor for MSF and have combined general practice with assistantships in Dermatology and Paediatrics.
 I can be contacted on firstname.lastname@example.org or email@example.com

 Jenna Powell – Training Programme Director

 I am a salaried GP at The Family practice , Western College in Cotham.
 In a past life I studied mathematics and worked in actuarial investment.
 I have always had an interest in education; tutoring mathematics, teaching medical students and junior doctors and getting involved in GP trainee education during my own training and love working with the GP trainees.
-Having recently had a little boy, to add to my 4 year old girl, life has changed a lot!
-When I do have time to let my hair down I love walking, enjoying the many lovely eateries in Bristol, and tending to my garden.
-My veg plot however has just been invaded by a lockdown trampoline !!
+I have two children who keep me on my toes!
+When I do have time to let my hair down I love walking, enjoying the many lovely eateries in Bristol, and tending to my garden (the bits that haven’t been invaded by kids toys!)